-Seahawks mailbag: Could Seattle trade Thomas for Mack?
+Seahawks Mailbag: Could Seattle trade Thomas for Mack?
 Could Shaquem Griffin earn a larger role?
-And more!

 - Introducing the Seattle Times' 2018 preseason state high school football rankings

 I see no way the Seahawks would come anywhere close to that.
 I think Seattle right now may be valuing its future draft picks more than ever after having given up quite a few the past year or so in the Duane Brown and Sheldon Richardson trades and with the team in “retooling” mode.
-There are also the financial implications of knowing that to make it worth it you’d have to try to pay Mack a really big salary going forward, probably rivaling or topping what Aaron Donald is going to get from the Rams anyday now.
+There are also the financial implications of knowing that to make it worth it you’d have to try to pay Mack a really big salary going forward, probably rivaling or topping what Aaron Donald is going to get from the Rams any day now.

-But despite how contentions things appear to have gotten between the Raiders and Mack, the conventional wisdom is still that he stays put for now.
+But despite how contentious things appear to have gotten between the Raiders and Mack, the conventional wisdom is still that he stays put for now.
 One person I know who covers the Raiders said the thought is the team still expects him to return and then play on his fifth-year option this season at just over $13 million.

 Conversely, one of the problems with trying to deal Thomas right now is that he only has one year left on his contract and obviously wants a long-term extension and also probably wants to be the highest-paid safety in the NFL.
 That’s undoubtedly why the Seahawks haven’t been thought to get the kind of offers for Thomas one might expect when considering simply what he has meant to the Seahawks since 2010.